 - Surveying Firms

-Skills & Competencies Needed As An Industrial Training Student In Nigeria:
+Skills Needed as an Industrial Training Student in Nigeria

 - Scientific Skills

 As the period for your industrial training draws nearer, ensure to make adequate plans and preparations.